pirocorp/Eve-Echoes-Industries/README.md

 [![Build Status](https://dev.azure.com/zdravkovBG/Eve%20Echoes%20Industries/_apis/build/status/pirocorp.Eve-Echoes-Planetary-Production-API?branchName=main)](https://dev.azure.com/zdravkovBG/Eve%20Echoes%20Industries/_build/latest?definitionId=4&branchName=main)

-Whats new in version 0.6:
+What's new in version 0.6:
-- Best system in range bug fix.
-When you click on the row with the system subtable wont open.
+- In module best system in a range bug fix.
+When you click on the row with the system sub-table won't open.
-- Navigation bugs (a lot of them) fix.
+- Navigation bugs fix.
-- Improved loading times
+- Loading times are improved.
 - Add loading animations in pagination.

 This projects aims to help players in Eve Echoes with industries in the game.